 In a time where it can seem like jobs and industry growth are uncertain, there’s one area in Australia that’s booming: Child care services, which is always generating plenty of child care jobs.

 In fact, people of all ages are undertaking child care courses, keen to join the country’s ever-growing industry.
-According to IBIS World, the child care industry is expected to generate more than $12 billion in revenue this financial year – up 12 per cent on last year.
+According to IBIS World, the child care industry is expected to generate more than $12 billion in revenue this financial year!

-Over the past decade there has been plenty of growth in child care facilities to match demand – for example, in 2010 there were about 5900 long-term child care centres, and now seven years later, there are well over 6800.
+The rising rate of participation of parents, notably mums, in the workplace has strengthened demand for child care.
+Figures have reflected this — over the past five years there has been plenty of growth in child care facilities to match demand.
+For example, in 2010 there were about 5900 long-term child care centres, and now seven years later, there are well over 6800.

 But the impressive stats don’t end there.

-The child care services industry now employs more than 173,000 people across almost 10,500 businesses in Australia.
-Over the past five years alone, the industry has grown at an annualised rate of 14.3% and is expected to keep showing positive growth.
+The child care services industry now employs more than 149,400 people across more than 10,500 businesses in Australia.
+Over the past five years alone, the industry has grown at an annualised rate of 8% and is expected to keep showing positive growth.

 Indeed, there’s never been a better time to be a part of the child care industry – especially in light of the flexibility and employment options that are available.

 So, why is the child care industry growing so strongly?